sahil1105/FA-16-CS-296-Honors-Project/fa16-honors-project/README.md

 2. secret
 3. name

-## Sample Run:
+## Sample Solution:
-Here is a sample run that would work:
+Here is a sample instruction stream that would work:
 `pickup note`
 `read note`
 `south`